hneth/riskyr/_code/app/justamarkdownfile.md

 + For even more visualisation or branding, we can use or create icons from [here](https://www.flaticon.com/authors/vectors-market).
 + Static content goes in the www directory.

-## To do list
+## To Do

 For UI:

+- read 4 basic variables from input
+- use inputs to construct representation as data frame
+- display data frame as table
+- display 2x2 contingency table
+- display contingency table as mosaic plot
+- use `diagram` to represent tree of natural frequencies
-+ define colors
+- define colors (for hi, fa, mi, cr)
+- define icon array
+- provide options for shuffling and sampling population
-+ use logo of uni.kn?
+- use logo of uni.kn
-+ add some dropdown menu tied to `switch` to have parameters from real studies (probably best placed in csv file in the static folder)
+- add some dropdown menu tied to `switch` to have parameters from real studies (placed in `.csv` file in the static folder)